AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

          Y : Integer;
       end record;

-      R_Size : constant Storage_Offset
-        := R'Object_Size / System.Storage_Unit;
+      R_Size : constant Storage_Offset := R'Object_Size / System.Storage_Unit;

       Objects : aliased array (1 ..
-10) of aliased R;
-      --  arbitrary bounds
+10) of aliased R;     --  arbitrary bounds

-      Objects_Base : System.Address;
+      Objects_Base : constant System.Address := Objects'Address;

       Offset : Storage_Offset;

-      --  display the object of type R at the
-      --  address specified by Location
-      procedure Display_R (Location : in System.Address)
+      --  display the object of type R at the address specified by Location procedure Display_R (Location : in System.Address) is
-      is

-         package R_Pointers is new
+         package R_Pointers is new System.Address_To_Access_Conversions (R);
-           System.Address_To_Access_Conversions (R);
          use R_Pointers;

           Value : R renames To_Pointer (Location).all;
-         --  The above converts the address to a
-         --  pointer designating an R value and
-         --  dereferences it, using the name Value to --  refer to the dereferenced R value. begin
+         --  The above converts the address to a pointer designating an R value --  and dereferences it, using the name Value to refer to the --  dereferenced R value.
+      begin
          Put (Integer'Image (Value.X));
          Put (", ");